belowdecent/astcalculator/README.md

 ## Prerequisites
 1. Install Haxe binaries: https://haxe.org/download/
+2. Clone this repo

 ## Usage
-Simply run 'haxe --main Repl --interp' in the command line in the project folder1.
+Simply run 'haxe --main Repl --interp' in the command line in the project folder.
 You will be greeted with this prompt.

 ```